rspamd/rspamd.com/doc/modules/dkim_signing.md

 ## Principles of operation

-The DKIM signing module chooses signing domains and selectors according to a predefined policy which can be modified with various settings.
-Description of this default policy follows:
+The DKIM signing module uses a predefined policy to determine which domains and selectors to use for signing.
+This policy can be modified with various settings.
+Here is a description of the default policy:

- * To be eligible for signing, a mail must be received from an authenticated user OR a reserved (local) IP address OR an address in the `sign_networks` map (if defined)
+1. In order to be eligible for signing, an email must either be received from an authenticated user, a reserved (local) IP address, or an address in the sign_networks map (if defined).
- * If envelope from address is not empty, the effective second level domain must match the MIME header From
+2. If the envelope from address is not empty, the effective second-level domain must match the MIME header From.
- * If authenticated user is present, this should be suffixed with @domain where domain is what's seen in the envelope/header From address
+3. If there is an authenticated user, it should be suffixed with @domain, where domain is what is seen in the envelope/header From address.
- * Selector and path to key are selected from the domain-specific config if present, falling back to global config
+4. The selector and path to the key are selected from the domain-specific configuration, if present.
+If not, the global configuration is used as a fallback.

-The default global config (fallback mode) searches for keys at the defined `path`.
-The path is constructed using the eSLD normalized domain name of header from and the default selector defined with `selector` (dkim).
-So the search path for user@test.example.com would be `/var/lib/rspamd/dkim/example.com.dkim.key`.
-If a key is found the message will be signed.
+The default global configuration (fallback mode) searches for keys at the defined path.
+This path is constructed using the eSLD normalized domain name of the header from and the default selector defined with selector (dkim).
+For example, the search path for user@test.example.com would be /var/lib/rspamd/dkim/example.com.dkim.key.
+If a key is found, the message will be signed.

-When using file-based DKIM private keys, ensure that the Rspamd scanner processes (e.g. normal worker, controller or a proxy in self-scan mode) have at least **read** access to the signing keys, i.e. the keys should be accessible to the user/group `_rspamd`.
+**Important notice**: when using file-based DKIM private keys, make sure that the Rspamd scanner processes (e.g. normal worker, controller, or a proxy in self-scan mode) have at least read access to the signing keys.
+This means that the keys should be accessible to the user/group _rspamd.

 ## Configuration